Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows median income in Dubbo Surrounds is $51,610 and average income is $60,818.
-This is lower than Rest of NSW's median income of $49,459 and average income of $62,998.
-Based on Wage Price Index growth rate of 12.61% from financial year ending June 2022 to September 2025, estimated median income would be approximately $58,118 and average income $68,487 by that date.
-According to the 2021 Census, Dubbo Surrounds' household, family and personal incomes are at the 62nd percentile nationally.
-Income distribution shows 35.1% of residents earn between $1,500 and $2,999 (2,207 individuals), similar to the broader regional trend of 29.9%.
-After housing costs, Dubbo Surrounds residents retain 89.2% of their income.
-The area's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Dubbo Surrounds SA2 had median income of $51,610 and average income of $60,818.
+This is below the national averages of $49,459 (median) and $62,998 (average) for Rest of NSW.
+Based on Wage Price Index growth of 12.61% since FY2022, estimated median income as of September 2025 would be approximately $58,118 and average income $68,487.
+According to the 2021 Census, Dubbo Surrounds' incomes cluster around the 61st percentile nationally.
+Income distribution shows that 35.1% of residents earn between $1,500 - 2,999 (2,207 individuals), consistent with broader trends across the region at 29.9%.
+After housing costs, residents retain 89.2% of their income, indicating strong purchasing power and placing Dubbo Surrounds in the 6th decile based on SEIFA income ranking.

 Frequently Asked Questions - Income